-Answer: When walking in the mountains, the distance you cover each day can vary greatly due to a gradient, terrain, and altitude.
-As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.
+Answer: When walking in the mountains, the distance you cover each day can vary greatly due to gradient, terrain, and altitude.
+As such it is very hard to give specific distances for each day, however, you have to be prepared to walk for roughly about 5 hours each day.

-Question: Do I need walking polls ?
+Question: Do I need hiking poles?

 Question: Is it possible to rent a guide? how to hire a local trek guide?

 Answer: We arrange a full board package trip but we don’t sell guides and porters only for this adventure Lumba Sumba pass trek route.

 Question: How much additional money do I need per day?